Sig Fig Calculator

 = 2.4 × 5.0 = 12 (2 sig figs)

-These are common student-style queries where people want a direct rounded answer with the rule shown.
+These are common student-style queries where people want a direct rounded answer first and the rule second.

 45.5147 rounded to 4 significant figures